MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/extend-and-develop.md

 - SPO160
 - MET150
 ms.assetid: b7898ebf-69b7-4196-81e3-b04e1a4e7d67
-description: "Learn about the range of options available for branding and provisioning SharePoint sites."
+description: "Learn about the range of options available for configuring and customizing SharePoint sites."
 ---

 # Customizing SharePoint